-There are four stone circles in the Lake District, and all of them are free to visit.
+There are a wealth of stone circles and stone age remains across the Lake District.
+These are four of the most prominet stone circles that are all free to visit.
 Each one has a unique atmosphere, all of them still have a mysterious purpose.

 This is a famous monument in a dramatic location, surrounded by mountains.
 The main circle has 38 large stones, some standing 3 metres (10 feet) high.
 The entrance seems to line up with the midwinter sunset.
 This neolithic monument is one of Britain's earliest stone circles, about 5,000 years old, and has been officially protected since 1883.
 However it gets so many visitors that conservation is an everpresent concern!
 Managed by the National Trust and English Heritage, Castlerigg Stone Circle is free to visit during daylight hours.

 Grid ref NY291236.
 2.5 kilometres (1.6 miles) south east of Keswick off the A591.
 Limited parking near site.